New York Liberty vs. Minnesota Lynx Odds and Predictions

 Spread

-On the heels of a three-game winning streak, the Liberty enter this matchup as a four-point favorite (via OddShark.com).
+Thanks in large part to a four-game winning streak, New York opened as a 5.5-point favorite, but the line has moved the 6.5 points at the time of this writing (via OddShark.com).
 Here is a look at how both ball clubs have fared against the spread this season.

-- New York is just 1-9 ATS in its last 10 home contests.
+- New York is just 4-10-1 ATS in its last 15 matchups against Minnesota.

-- The Liberty are 4-9-1 ATS in their last 14 matchups against Minnesota.
+- The Liberty are 5-11 ATS in games in which they were favorite to win by at least 5.5 points.

-- In its last six "home" games against Minnesota, New York is 2-4 against the spread.
+- In its last seven matchups against New York, Minnesota is 5-2 against the spread.

-- Minnesota is an impressive 6-1 ATS in its last seven road outings.

-- In their last six "road" games against New York, the Lynx are 4-2 against the spread.

-- In the lone regular season matchup between these teams on May 25, the Lynx won by 17 points (84-67).
+- The Lynx are 4-0 ATS in the five instances in which they have been an underdog of 5.5 points or more.

 Over/Under

-The projected over/under total for this matchup is 156.5 points (per OddShark.com).
+The projected over/under total for this matchup is 165 points (per 365Scores.com).
 Here is why going with the “over” is the smart choice.

-- The total has gone OVER six times in the Liberty's last seven games.
+- The total has gone OVER five times in the Liberty's last six games.

-- In New York's last five home outings, the OVER total is 5-0.
+- In New York's last 15 contests against Minnesota, the OVER total has prevailed 11 times.

-- The total has gone OVER 10 times in the Lynx's last 14 matchups against New York.
+- The total has gone OVER six times in the Lynx's last seven road outings against New York.

-- In Minnesota's last six road contests against the Liberty, the OVER total prevailed five times.
+- These two teams have surpassed the points total for this matchup three times in their previous five head-to-head encounters.

 Player Prop Bets

-Napheesa Collier leads Minnesota in scoring, rebounding, and steals, thus making her the key player to watch for the road team.
-She currently has -115 odds of scoring more than 20.5 points and -115 odds of finishing with less than 20.5 points (via DraftKings)
+Although she did not have a great shooting night against Chicago, Napheesa Collier did post her 11th double-double of the season.
+Not only that, but she leads Minnesota in scoring, rebounding, and steals, thus making her the key player to watch for the road team.
+She currently has -125 odds of scoring more than 20.5 points and -105 odds of finishing with less than 20.5 points.

 Do Colliers's numbers favorably compare to the estimated points total for this matchup?
 Let’s look at the tale of the tape to find out.